 The Audit Committee analyses the Group's current quarter and year-to-date performance compared to previous quarter, previous corresponding quarter and year-to-date and then reports to the Board.
-The Report of the Audit Committee is set out on pages 18 to 19 of the Annual Report.
+The Report of the Audit Committee is set out on page 17 of the Annual Report.